SpartanCoding2/SpartanCoding.github.io/README.md

 # SpartanCoding.github.io
-So like uh yeah i code
+Title: SpartanCoding2
-I need help pls
+Description: So like uh i update whats happening here so like yeah...